RBaner/wordle-solver/README.md

 python main.py
 ```

-and begin the script by running main() on the command line.
+and begin the script by running main() inside the python program.